fish-shell/fish-shell/doc_src/language.rst

 When you write a command in parenthesis like ``outercommand (innercommand)``, the ``innercommand`` will be executed first.
 Its output will be taken and each line given as a separate argument to ``outercommand``, which will then be executed. [#]_

+A command substitution can have a dollar sign before the opening parenthesis like ``outercommand $(innercommand)``.
+This variant is also allowed inside double quotes.
+When using double quotes, the command output is not split up by lines.

 If the output is piped to :ref:`string split or string split0 <cmd-string-split>` as the last step, those splits are used as they appear instead of splitting lines.

 The exit status of the last run command substitution is available in the :ref:`status <variables-status>` variable if the substitution happens in the context of a :ref:`set <cmd-set>` command (so ``if set -l (something)`` checks if ``something`` returned true).